PrinceAubrey65/PrinceAubrey65/README.md

 Software developer
 ------------------------------------------------------------

-I build systems and websites in HTML, CSS, Javascript, Django, Bootstrap, Tailswind, PHP, React and React-Native.
+I build systems and websites in HTML, CSS, Javascript, Django(python), Bootstrap, PHP.
 I have worked with databases like postgreSQL, SQLite, MySQL.
 I have used API's and built API's using FastAPI.

 *   🌍  I'm based in Uganda